Haervwe/open-webui-tools/README.md

 * **Customizable Template:**  Control the behavior of the prompt enhancer with a customizable template.
 * **Improved Response Quality:**  Get more relevant and insightful responses from the main LLM.

+### 2. Clean Thinking Tags Filter

+This filter checks if an assistant's message ends with an unclosed or incomplete "thinking" tag (such as a reasoning block that was not finished).
+If so, it extracts the unfinished thought and presents it as a user-visible message, ensuring that incomplete reasoning is not hidden or lost.

+**Features:**

+* **Detects Unclosed Reasoning Tags:** Finds assistant messages with incomplete <details type="reasoning" done="false"> blocks.
+* **Extracts and Cleans Content:** Moves unfinished thoughts to the main message content for clarity.
+* **Prevents Lost Reasoning:** Ensures users see all assistant reasoning, even if the tag was not closed properly.

+### 3. Semantic Router Filter

+This filter acts as a model router.
+It analyzes the user's message and available models (using their descriptions), then automatically selects the most appropriate model, pipe, or preset for the task.
+It is especially useful in multi-model environments where different models are specialized for different tasks.

+**Features:**

+* **Automatic Model Selection:** Routes requests to the best model or pipeline based on user intent and model descriptions.
+* **Supports Vision Routing:** Can route image queries to a vision model if configured.
+* **Excludes Banned Models:** Allows configuration to avoid certain models.
+* **Shows Reasoning (Optional):** Can display the reasoning behind model selection in the chat for transparency.

 ## Installation